daianna21/smokingMouse/README.md

 - *‘rse_gene_mouse_RNAseq_nic-smo.Rdata’*: (`rse_gene` object) the gene
-  RSE object contains the raw and log-normalized expression data of 55,401 mouse genes across the 208 samples from brains and blood of healthy and nicotine/smoking-exposed pup and adult mice.
+  RSE object contains the raw and log-normalized expression data of 55,401 mouse genes across the 208 samples from brain and blood of control and nicotine/smoking-exposed pup and adult mice.
 - *‘rse_tx_mouse_RNAseq_nic-smo.Rdata’*: (`rse_tx` object) the tx RSE
-  object contains the raw and log-scaled expression data of 142,604 mouse transcripts across the 208 samples from brains and blood of healthy and nicotine/smoking-exposed pup and adult mice.
+  object contains the raw and log-scaled expression data of 142,604 mouse transcripts across the 208 samples from brain and blood of control and nicotine/smoking-exposed pup and adult mice.
 - *‘rse_exon_mouse_RNAseq_nic-smo.Rdata’*: (`rse_exon` object) the exon
-  RSE object contains the raw and log-normalized expression data of 447,670 mouse exons across the 208 samples from brains and blood of healthy and nicotine/smoking-exposed pup and adult mice.
+  RSE object contains the raw and log-normalized expression data of 447,670 mouse exons across the 208 samples from brain and blood of control and nicotine/smoking-exposed pup and adult mice.
 - *‘rse_jx_mouse_RNAseq_nic-smo.Rdata’*: (`rse_jx` object) the jx RSE
-  object contains the raw and log-normalized expression data of 1,436,068 mouse exon-exon junctions across the 208 samples from brains and blood of healthy and nicotine/smoking-exposed pup and adult mice.
+  object contains the raw and log-normalized expression data of 1,436,068 mouse exon-exon junctions across the 208 samples from brain and blood of control and nicotine/smoking-exposed pup and adult mice.

 All the above datasets contain the sample and feature metadata and additional data of the results obtained in the filtering steps and the